googlielmo/fastpuss/README.md

   41.8874314503 12.4886930452
   ```

-## Extension: A distributed message broker
+## Distributed broker implementation (Work in progress)

-The [DistributedBroker](src/main/java/io/github/googlielmo/fastpuss/DistributedBroker.java) contains the implementation
+The [DistributedBroker](src/main/java/io/github/googlielmo/fastpuss/DistributedBroker.java) class implements a
-for a distributed message broker.
+distributed message broker as an extension of the standalone broker.

 ### Design decisions